Islandora/migrate_islandora_csv/README.md

 Now we're migrating five entity types, but we're only writing three migrations: files, nodes, and media.
 The other two, subjects and agents, will be generated during the node migration.
 This will give us a chance to show off some techniques for working with multi-valued fields, entity reference fields, and complex field types like `controlled_access_terms`'s `typed_relation` field.
 We'll also see how the migrate framework can help de-duplicate, and at the same time, linked data-ize :tm: your data by looking up previously migrated entities.
 So hold on to your hats.
 First, let's get this puppy onto your Islandora instance.

+To perform the migrations, we'll be using `drush`.
+We will be able to run each of the file, node, and media migrations seprarately or all at once in a group.
+We will also learn how to roll back a migration in case it didn't go as planned.

 ## Installation

 From your `claw-playbook` directory, issue the following commands to clone down this module from git: